Tumppi066/truckersfm-stream-overlay/README.md

 ### Features
 - Displays the current song and artist.
-- Progress to the song end, if MusicBrainz is available.
+- Progress display (other overlays don't have this!).
   - Please note that this might sometimes be off by a few seconds.
-This can be due to many factors, including radio mixes and desync between the stream and the API.
-I've added a 10s buffer in the intermission timing to account for this.
+This can be due to many factors, including radio mixes and desync between the stream and the API
+  - Uses the free MusicBrainz API to get the song end time.
 - During intermissions displays the current DJ.

 ### Installation